 Yes

-Despite being a premium appliance with loads of customization, we really love how easy this unit is to use, thanks to its easy-to-follow instructions.
+Apart from being a premium appliance with loads of customization, we really love how easy the Barista Express is to use, thanks to its easy-to-follow instructions.
 The manufacturer uses a third-party app, called BiltApp to offer extremely detailed user guidance.
-So, while grinding, tamping, brewing, and steaming sound complicated, this unit's straightforward interface and excellent virtual user manual significantly shorten the learning curve.
+So, while grinding, tamping, brewing, and steaming sound complicated at first, this unit's straightforward interface and excellent virtual user manual significantly shorten the learning curve.
 However, it's not so simplified that veterans won't appreciate it.
-There is plenty of room to experiment, and a wealth of customizable settings.
+There is plenty of room to experiment and a wealth of customizable settings.

 The Barista Express is excellent for any sized household because it maintains consistent pressure and heat even after making several batches.
 This also makes it a great option for turning your kitchen into a cafe when the company arrives.
-So, espresso enthusiasts who need to brew several espresso drinks in a short amount of time will enjoy this machine the most.
+So, at-home baristas who need to brew several espresso drinks in a short amount of time will enjoy this machine the most.
 However, it isn't exclusively for crowds.
-Anyone seeking to own a high-quality, all-in-one espresso machine will be in heaven with the Barista Express.
+Anyone seeking to own a high-quality, all-in-one espresso machine will be in heaven with the Barista Express — our testers agree that it “makes high quality espresso.”

 This machine does have a slightly more complicated control panel, and it's more expensive than many of the products we tested.
 Its grinder produces quality grounds, but it runs a little slow.
 This machine also requires a little more coddling when it comes to cleaning and routine maintenance.
 However, all of these inconveniences are easily outweighed by its ability to produce quality brews at home.
 If you value impeccable craftsmanship and are willing to put in a little more work to produce excellent espresso, the Rancilio Silvia and the La Pavoni are also worth investigating.
 Both machines require some know-how but have the ability to produce the best espresso of any machine on our list.